AleksArnau/AleksArnau/README.md

 ### Hi there 👋

-🌱 I’m currently learning React
+🌱 I’m currently learning HTML/CSS/Javascript in my classes

-⚒️ I’m currently looking for an apprentice developer position in France
+⚒️ I’m currently working as an apprentice web developper in France until March 2023

 🦜 Contact me: